22 Fun Things to Do in Palo Alto, California Today

 Palo Alto has lots going for it.
 It’s the birthplace of Silicon Valley, the representative region of the technology and innovation industries.
 While it is one of the most expensive cities in the United States, the high quality of education and the vast array of amenities it provides its citizens make it a desirable place with many opportunities.

 People who live in Palo Alto or the greater Bay Area are always looking for fun and exciting things to do.
 We’ve compiled this list for anyone living there, looking to relocate, or planning to visit this west coast city.
-Here are 22 top-rated fun things to do in Palo Alto, CA.
+Here are the 22 best & fun things to do in Palo Alto, CA.

 As a significant part of the city, Stanford’s campus is where many exciting things happen.
 Many of these activities are available to the general public as well as students.
 Here are just a few.